sandeepdivakaruni/Building-Real-Time-Sales-Dashobard-by-using-BigData-Components/README.md

-# Building-Real-Time-Sales dashboard using Apache Spark,Apache kafka and python-Django
+# Building-Real-Time-Sales dashboard by using BigData Components